Previous Page Next Page

 Texas law enforcement or APD Victim Services may request a history check to help them identify potential placement options for children.
 Intake specialists cannot recommend or authorize a placement.

-If the requestor requests to speak with CPS, the intake specialist contacts the local office or on-call staff and asks them to contact the requester.
-The intake specialist should not offer to contact the local office unless there is a need or law enforcement requests it.
+If the requester requests to speak with Child Protective Investigations (CPI) or Child Protective Services (CPS), the intake specialist contacts the local office or on-call staff and asks the staff to contact the requester.
+The intake specialist does not offer to contact the local office unless there is a need or law enforcement requests it.

-If the requester asks for documentation of the case history information, the intake specialist refers him or her to the DFPS Records Management Group (RMG) at 512-929-6764 or at the DFPS Records mailbox.
-The requester can also go to Requesting a Copy of a Case Record.
-An intake specialist cannot mail, fax, or electronically transmit copies of IMPACT reports to anyone outside DFPS, Child Care Regulation, or Provider Investigations.
+If the requester asks for documentation of the case history information, the intake specialist refers the requester to DFPS Records Management Group (RMG) at 512-929-6764, the DFPS Records mailbox, or Requesting a Copy of a Case Record on the DFPS public website.
+The intake specialist cannot mail, fax, or electronically transmit copies of IMPACT reports to anyone outside DFPS, Health and Human Services Commission (HHSC) Child Care Regulation (CCR), or HHSC Provider Investigations (PI).

 Complete Necessary Reports

-• Completes an I&R Other Business Call if there is not an open case
+The intake specialist completes an I&R Other Business Call if the person searched is not a PRN in an open case.

 3423 Out-of-State Agency Requests for Case History (OOS Requests)